mrchypark/sendgridr/README.md

 ## Installation

-You can install the released version of sendgridr from [Github](https://github.com/mrchypark/sendgridr) with:
+You can install the developing version of sendgridr from [Github](https://github.com/mrchypark/sendgridr) with:

 ``` r
 remotes::install_github("mrchypark/sendgridr")